-Pursuant to Federal Rule of Civil Procedure 45(c) and California Civil Procedure Code § 1987.1, the Non-Party John Doe Movants hereby move to quash Chevron's subpoenas issued from this Court on or around September 18, 2012 to Google and Yahoo! seeking identity and email usage information about 71 email accounts from 2003 to the present.
+Pursuant to Federal Rule of Civil Procedure 45(c) and California Code of Civil Procedure Code § 1987.1, the Non-Party Movants hereby move to quash Chevron's subpoenas issued from this Court on or around September 19, 2012 to Google and Yahoo! seeking identity and email usage information about 71 email accounts from 2003 to the present.
 In addition to linking their identities with their speech, this information will likely reveal the location and associations of these non-parties, traceable over nearly a decade.

-9 Chevron's sweeping subpoenas would reveal an enormous amount of sensitive details about 10 the Does, despite the fact that they are not parties to the underlying litigation.
-Chevron seeks 11 identities and nine years of information about the Does' use of their email accounts-including IP 12 addresses, which correlate to specific geographic locations, and the date and time of each log-in.
-13 This information would allow Chevron to create a comprehensive and detailed map of each 14 person's movements over a nine-year period.
-This information would also allow Chevron a virtual 15 itinerary of who each individual has met with, what buildings they have worked out of, what 16 organizations they have worked with, and other potentially sensitive information implicating 17 associational freedoms, which are protected by the First Amendment.
-In the aggregate, such 18 information could be incredibly revealing-resulting in not only a violation of privacy, but for 19 some, a fear for their personal safety.
-Furthermore, the subpoenas are facially overbroad and seek 20 information well beyond the permissible scope of discovery.
+Chevron's sweeping subpoenas would reveal an enormous amount of sensitive details about the Non-Party Movants, despite the fact that Chevron has alleged no causes of action against them in the underlying litigation.
+Chevron seeks identities and nine years of information about the Non-Party Movants' use of their email accounts-including IP addresses, which correlate to specific geographic locations, and the date and time of each log-in.
+This information would allow Chevron to create a comprehensive and detailed map of each person's movements over a nine-year period.
+This information would also allow Chevron a virtual itinerary of who each individual has met with, what buildings they have worked out of, what organizations they have worked with, and other potentially sensitive information implicating associational freedoms, which are protected by the First Amendment.
+In the aggregate, such information could be incredibly revealing-resulting in not only a violation of privacy, but for some, a fear for their personal safety.
+Furthermore, the subpoenas are facially overbroad and seek information well beyond the permissible scope of discovery.